ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 - `STATE` - state of unit, related to file
 - `VENDOR PRESET` - state of unit, related to file, that vendor setted up as default.

-Command shows list of unit files, it's states and vendor preseted state.
+The command shows a list of unit files, their states, and vendor-preset states.

-It also supports fitering unit files by type with `--type=<type>` flag.
+It also supports filtering unit files by type using the `--type=<type>` flag.

 ![image](https://github.com/user-attachments/assets/18e79d06-dbfa-436b-8061-9eee4387b9a0)